-Effective communication with the board increases board member confidence in the entire executive team, and speaking as a member of many boards, Shelley wants new CPOs to be successful in their new role.
+Effective communication with the board increases board member confidence in the entire executive team, and speaking as a member of many boards, Shelley wants new Chief Product Officers to be successful in their new role.

 In this webinar, Shelley offers five tips to help CPOs be ready for working with their board.

 Tip #1: Understand Your Audience (the Board Members)

 Product teams are great at understanding customer jobs, pains, and gains.
 It’s how they can build great products that create value for customers.